HOME BUYERS SURVEYS

 What is a RICS LEVEL 3 Building Survey?

 The most comprehensive Survey provides the same as the Homebuyers Survey but is tailored to suit your property.
 Most suitable for larger, older properties, those in poor condition or if planning extensive works or alteration.
-The Survey includes the building surveyor's cost estimates of remedial work according to client requirements and specific written instructions.
+The Survey can include cost estimates of remedial work according to client requirements and specific written instructions.
 If required, we can recommend an alternative Surveyor for this Survey; please get in touch with us for further details.

 How long does a Homebuyers Survey take?

-The Survey can take approximately 2-4 hours, depending on the size of the property.
+The onsite Survey can take approximately 2-3 hours, depending on the size of the property.
 The write up of the Survey usually takes up to 4-6 hours.

 When will I receive my Survey?